Let’s just say we’ve witnessed a lot over the years…

 Fact: envelopes are temperamental, especially if they contain liners.
 Printing your guests’ addresses on them is tricky so please, please, please don’t try this at home.
 While we always recommend calligraphy or digital addressing on your wedding invitations, I get that you may not want to spend part of your overall paper budget on addressing lower impact items like your save the dates or bridal shower invites.
 That being said, I promise you hand addressing (even if you have messy handwriting) is a better idea than begging your desktop printer to play nice.

-All paper is not created equal.
+Fact: all paper is not created equally.

 I cannot tell you how many times our clients have walked in with invitation samples they ordered online saying, “There’s a reason why my mom wanted me to do this in person.”
 That’s because it’s nearly impossible to differentiate beautiful from flimsy when browsing online.
 Whether you meet us in person or if we chat via a video conference and snail mail samples to you, you’ll be able to touch and feel the quality of all our papers before placing your order.